Use API Keys to Control Access in Confluent Cloud¶

 Confluent Cloud API keys are used to control access to Confluent Cloud components and resources.
 Each API key consists of a key and a secret.
 For details about using user and service accounts and their ownership of API keys, see Ownership of API keys.

-Use the resource-specific API keys to control access to Confluent Cloud components and services.
+Use the resource API keys to control access to Confluent Cloud components and services.
 Here are the API keys for Confluent Cloud components:

 ---|---|